JersyFernandesJF/NewsAPP/README.md

 ## NewsAPP

-NewsAPP are the that you should have to read news.
+NewsAPP are the that you should have to read news, i only used static data on this project.

 <hr>